pdjr-beatrice/log/README.md

-Thus, in the configuration presented above, if executing the "ENGINE State" enquiry returns the value "1" (saying engine running), then the ">POSITION Position" enquiry will be processed, otherwise it will be ignored, ensuring that real-time position data is only logged if the vessel is moving.
+Thus, in the configuration presented above, if executing the "ENGINE State" enquiry returns the value "1" (saying engine running), then the ">POSITION Position" enquiry will be processed, otherwise it will be ignored, ensuring that real-time position data is only logged if the vessel is moving (well, strictly if its main engine is running).

 The '!' character at the beginning of an enquiry identifies it as non-recording meaning that it will be processed normally but the result will not be saved to